Teton Saltes

-Teton Saltes (born May 4, 1998) is an American professional football offensive tackle. for the St. Louis Battlehawks of the United Football League (UFL).
+Teton Saltes (born May 4, 1998) is an American former professional football offensive tackle.
 He played college football at the University of New Mexico, where he was the 2020 recipient of the Wuerffel Trophy, awarded to the player who "best combines exemplary community service with athletic and academic achievement."

 Early life

 Saltes initially focused on playing basketball and did not play football until his junior year of high school.
 After starting football, he received offers from schools such as San Diego State, Texas Tech, and Iowa State.
 Ultimately, he committed to playing college football at New Mexico in 2016.

 College career

 After redshirting his true freshman season, Saltes transitioned from the defensive line to the offensive line and earned the starting right tackle job.
 He was named an honorable mention to the All-Mountain West team in 2019 as a redshirt junior, and was selected to the All-Mountain West third-team by Pro Football Focus.

 In his redshirt senior season, Saltes was recognized for his community service work, receiving the Wuerffel Trophy, and serving as team captain of the Allstate AFCA Good Works Team.